 “This year he is setting off at 10am on Saturday 20 July to complete the route of his 1962 Lake District Mountain Trial.
 He will start from Kirkstone Pass, head over Stoney Cove Pike, on to Thornthwaite Crag and High Street.
 He will then start his descent at Angle Tarn and finish in Patterdale via Place Fell.

 “We’re hoping that the local fell running community will get behind Joss and encourage their junior club runners to join him on his latest fell challenge.

 “Fell running is growing in popularity but when Joss started there was very little awareness of the sport.
 In addition to running fitness it requires navigational skills, an ability to quickly read the terrain and the nerve to descent steep, rocky hillsides quickly.
 As a hill farmer and shepherd Joss grew up working on the fells around his home in Wasdale.
 He still has an appreciative eye for the Herdwicks he comes across and helps on his son’s farm.

 “This incredible man continues to be an inspiration to all and we are very fortunate to have his support,” added Scott.

-The record-breaking iconic fell runner has completed 51 Lake District Mountain Trails, winning 10 times.
+The record-breaking iconic fell runner has completed 51 Lake District Mountain Trial, winning 10 times.
 At his peak in the 1970s, Joss broke the Lake District 24-hour record three times, won the Ennerdale Horseshoe fell race for a ninth consecutive time and ran the fastest known times on the Three Peaks, Welsh 3,000ers and Pennine Way.
 In 1976, he was also awarded an MBE for his work with sport and charity.